rangv/MarchWorkshop/AzureIoTCentral/README.md

     ![Connected air conditioner state measurements](images/statenew.png)

-2. Each type of state you define for a device template includes [configuration options](howto-set-up-template.md) such as:

-   * Display Name.
-   * Field Name.
-   * Values with optional display labels.
-   * Color for each value.

-     To configure your **Fan Mode** state, use the information in the following table:
+2. To configure **Fan Mode** state, use the information in the following table:

      | Setting              | Value             |
      | -------------------- | -----------       |